mogzol/react-angularjs-adapter/README.md

 npm install react-angularjs-adapter
 ```

-Then just use one of the two exported functions:
+Then use one of the two exported functions:

 - [angular2react](#angular2react) - Convert a component from AngularJS to React
 - [react2angular](#react2angular) - Convert a component from React to AngularJS